cristianastan2/AOES-CLIM670-CESM-OceanIce/_episodes/03-Ice-Modeling.md

 * Force balance to determine the motion of the sea ice
 * Wind stress, water stress, internal ice stress, Coriolis, and stress associated with sea surface slope
-* Resistant to converence and shear
+* Resistance to converence and shear

 __Thermodynamics and Radiative Properties__